 I bought a repo house a few years back.
 The previous owner had cats.
 The ducts had a solid half inch of cat hair around the vents.
 Not an exaggeration.
 After tearing out the carpet and cleaning the ducts it was like a new house.

-For about $300 your can have your ducts cleaned.
+For about $300 you can have your ducts cleaned.
 A pro will connect a giant Bissell vacuum to your furnace and then manually dislodge dust and gunk from each of the vents with compressed air and a cleaning solution.
 Chances are your house has never had the ducts cleaned.
 If you or the previous owners ever had pets this will make a huge difference in air quality.
-The same applies to that old carpet you’ve been meaning to get rid of.
+The same applies to that old carpet you’ve been meaning to get rid of (here’s the best tool for high pile carpets).

 You’ll easily save that $300 on your heating and A/C bill so it’s not a bad idea to have it done every 5 years or so.